babylonhealth/ios-playbook/Cookbook/Proposals/Danger-Integration.md

 ### Initial Rule to activate

-_As this doesn't make sense to integrate Danger in the repo without having any rule at all in the `Dangerfile` (as this would do nothing and thus would not solve any issue listed in the Motivation section), this proposal also suggest to implement one simple but useful rule during this initial Danger integration in our repo._
+_As it won't be useful to integrate Danger in the repo without having any rule at all in the `Dangerfile` (as this would do nothing and thus would not solve any issue listed in the Motivation section), this proposal also suggests to implement one simple but useful rule during this initial Danger integration in our repo._

 The first rule that we propose to activate, and one which can be easy to write, is one to warn about a Pull Request which exceeds the maximum number of changes